inopinatus/sublime_url/README.md

 # Sublime Text URL handler

 A URL handler for **Sublime Text 3** on Mac OSX.
 Made using JavaScript for Automation.
-Tested on Mac OS Sierra 10.12.6.
+Tested on Mac OS Sierra 10.12.6 and High Sierra 10.13.1.
 Implements a Sublime Text variant of the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/).

 ## Installation